GavinPlusPlus/RunCoverage-Mac/README.md

 ## How do I use it?
 Simply drop the RunCoverage.py file into the root of your CS github folder (spreadsheet-GavinPlusPlus for example), then execute the command with `python3 RunCoverage.py`.
 After that the program will ask you for the relative directory to the test project (`Spreadsheet/FormulaTests` for example) and you are all done.

+Alternatively, you can call the script with a command line argument to immediately start testing like this: `python3 RunCoverage.py Spreadsheet/FormulaTests`

 ## Dependencies:
 - Python 3.7+
 - coverlet: Must be added to each project you intend to run tests on (`dotnet add package coverlet.collector`)